National Bird Events

 -

-What: Exclusive and budget-friendly experiences are in collaboration with birdwatching groups and tour guides.
+These exclusive and budget-friendly experiences are in collaboration with birdwatching groups and tour guides.
 Meet-ups vary from a few hours to a long weekend.

 -

-Where: your local area
+Your local area

-What: These seasonal bird surveys are super simple to do, and it’s free to take part.
+These seasonal BirdLife bird surveys are super simple to do, and it’s free to take part.
 All you have to do is hop onto the Birdata website or the Birdata app, and follow the instructions.
 It only takes 20 minutes, plus a moment to jot down some simple information about your garden.
 Anybody can participate.
 The data you gather is vitally important for BirdLife Australia’s team of scientists.

 -

-Where: ACT, NSW, QLD and VIC
+ACT, NSW, QLD and VIC

-What: The Swift Parrot Search collects data on this species, the availability of foraging resources and other threatened other woodland birds in the area.
+The Swift Parrot Search collects data on this species, the availability of foraging resources and other threatened other woodland birds in the area.
 There are nearly two thousand permanent monitoring sites on public land throughout south-eastern mainland Australia.
 Birdwatchers are asked to undertake a 5-minute/50-metre radius search at each fixed site location.

 -

-Where: South-eastern Queensland, eastern NSW, ACT, eastern Victoria
+South-eastern QLD, eastern NSW, ACT, eastern Victoria

-What: This BirdLife Australia citizen science event collects data across the distribution of the South-eastern Glossy Black-Cockatoo.
+This BirdLife citizen science event collects data across the distribution of the South-eastern Glossy Black-Cockatoo.
 Participant citizen scientists spend one hour (or more) at any time during the Count weekend exploring their selected survey site to collect data on Glossies and their feeding habitat.
 Join the Count as a group or bring a friend along for a great opportunity to enjoy time in nature while supporting the recovery of threatened birds.

 -

-Where: your local area
+Your local area

-What: Taking part is easy in BirdLife Australia’s Aussie Bird Count.
+Taking part is easy in BirdLife Australia’s Aussie Bird Count.
 Just spend 20 minutes in your favourite outdoor space and count the birds you see.
 Submit your results using the app or the web form.
 There’s a built-in “bird finder” tool to help you identify birds you’re unsure of.
 You can count as many times as you want.
 Every count collects data for scientific research.

 New South Wales (NSW)